-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.2.C Continued from previous page Cont'd e.
-Checks all fuel oil heating equipment; Note 5 f.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard Understanding, Performance Standard Continued from previous page e.
+Checks all fuel oil heating equipment; f.
 Checks temperatures and pressure for normal operating conditions; and g.
 Verifies that the above actions are indicated on control panels; 11.
 Starts engine, following all proper procedures for the type of starting system in use and in accordance with the manufacturer's recommendations, ship's procedures, and standing orders; 12.
 Verifies voice communication, correct time, and Engine Order Telegraph setting with bridge; 13.
 Correctly describes actions as they are being performed; and 14.
-Takes proper action to prevent safety and pollution violations 4.3.A Operate main Preparation, On a steam vessel the candidate assists The candidate: Note 1 and auxiliary operation, fault of at least in starting a main 1.
-Starts the main lube-oil pump; inachinery and associated controldetection and necessary1,000 HP, off simulator, or in a laboratory,systemsprevent damage for the following machinery items and control system engine, describing the actions as they are 2.
-Verifies that there is flow through the gravity tank overflow line using the sight-glass; being performed.
-3. Verifies that there is lube-oil flow to all main-engine bearings; 4.
-Engages the jacking gear to the main engine; Main engine and 5.
-Makes notification of jacking gear status; associated 6.
-Turns on jacking-gear motor; auxiliaries Continued on next page
+Takes proper action to prevent safety and pollution violations The candidate: 1.
+Starts the main lube-oil pump; associated control systems necessary measures to prevent damage for the following machinery items and control system Main engine and associated auxiliaries simulator, or in a laboratory, engine, describing the actions as they are being performed.
+Verifies that there is flow through the gravity tank overflow line using the sight-glass; Verifies that there is lube-oil flow to all main-engine bearings; Engages the jacking gear to the main engine; Makes notification of jacking gear status; Turns on jacking-gear motor; Continued on next page